wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Can I integrate with my Single Sign-On (SSO) method (LDAP, Okta, Active Directories)?
 ----------------------------------------------------------------------------------------

-Yes, you can access to the Wazuh WUI of your environment through your SSO.
+Yes, you can access the Wazuh WUI of your environment through your SSO.
 Address us through the **Help** section and we will take care of it.

 Do I have access to Wazuh API?